What is MACRA?

 MACRA adds another category to the chart.

-The affect of this will be that more people will pay higher premium amounts.
+The effect of this will be that more people will pay higher premium amounts.

 Those people in the (currently) 4th category move to the 5th category.
 They'll then pay 80% of the costs.
 What that means is that more people will be paying the highest level of IRMAA.
 This is currently $428.60 per month for Part B, and an added $76.20 for the drug plan.

-For more information on this you can read Kaiser Family Foundation's article.
+For more information on this, you can read the Kaiser Family Foundation's article.